tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

    2. Use this class to request location update and retrieve last known location.
 2. LocationRequest
    1. A data object containing parameters like update intervals, priority and accuracy
    2. Pass this object to `FusedLocationProviderClient` to specify the conditions for location updates.
 3. LocationCallback
    1. Used to retrieve notifications when the device's location changes or becomes unavailable.
    2. pass this as callback to `LocationResult` to capture and handle location data.

-### Assignment
+***Please complete Assignment 8***

-- Expolore Geo Fencing API and Google Places API on Google Cloud Console
-- Please refer my free ebook [here](https://android-app-development-documentation.readthedocs.io/en/latest/)
+---
+THE END
+---